-Paul Amos currently appears as Vex on the Showcase/Syfy hit Lost Girl.
+Welsh actor Paul Amos currently appears as Vex on the Showcase/Syfy hit series Lost Girl.

 Taylor Anderson is the New York Times Bestselling Author of the 10 volume Historical/Military/Sci-Fi/Fantasy Destroyermen series.

-John Barrowman is best known as Captain Jack Harkness from the Doctor Who series as well as the spin off Torchwood.
-Most recently he wowed fans with his role as Malcolm Merlyn in Arrow.
+John Barrowman is best known as Captain Jack Harkness from Doctor Who and Torchwood, as well as Malcolm Merlyn on Arrow.